Physics-Informed Neural Operator for Learning Partial Differential Equations: Experiments

 \section{Experiments}

 In this section, we conduct empirical experiments to examine the efficacy of the proposed PINO.
-In~\ref{sec:operator-learning}, we show the physics constraints help operator-learning with fewer data and better generalization.
-Then in~\ref{sec:solve-eqn}, we investigate how PINO uses operator ansatz to solve harder equations with improved speed and accuracy.
-We study three concrete cases of PDEs on Burgers' Equation, Darcy Equation, and Navier-Stokes equation.
-The implementation details of PINO and baseline methods are listed in the Appendix \ref{sec:appendix}.
+We present the PDE settings, their domains, and function spaces.
+In~\ref{sec:operator-learning}, we show using PDE constraint in operator learning results in neural operators that (1) generalize to significantly high-resolution unseen data.
+(2) achieve smaller generalization errors with fewer to no data.
+Then in~\ref{sec:solve-eqn}, we investigate how PINO uses the operator ansatz to solve harder equations with improved speed and accuracy.
+We study three concrete cases of PDEs on Burgers' Equation, Darcy's Equation, and Navier-Stokes equation.
+In~\ref{sec:exp-inverse-problem} we study the inverse problems.
+The implementation details of PINO and baseline methods are listed in Appendix \ref{sec:appendix}.

 \paragraph{Burgers' Equation.} The 1-d Burgers' equation is a non-linear PDE with periodic boundary conditions where $u_0 \in L^2_{\text{per}}((0,1);\R)$ is the initial condition and $\nu = 0.01$ is the viscosity coefficient.
 We aim to learn the operator mapping the initial condition to the solution, $\Gtrue:u_0 \mapsto u|_{[0,1]}$.